michaeljolley/michaeljolley.github.io/about.md

 ---

 From his early days with lincoln logs to building custom ERP systems, Michael has always been a builder.
-With nearly 20 years experience as a designing &amp; developing software, he loves sharing his knowledge with others and watching them excel.
+With nearly 20 years experience designing &amp; developing software, he loves sharing his knowledge with others and watching them excel.
 While still building custom applications for clients today, Michael has been spending considerable time pouring into others via his live-coding sessions on Twitch and talks at conferences &amp; meet-ups.

-When not in `full-geek` mode, Michael is a husband of nearly 20 years, father of three awesome kids, musician, and football fanatic.
+When not in `full-geek` mode, Michael is a husband of nearly 20 years, father to three awesome kids, musician, and football fanatic.

 ---